 By tapping into the traditional culture while taking advantage of its existing resources and industrial edge, Xicheng District has fostered a high-end cultural industry and established a national-level performing arts centre, a publishing industrial park, a national artefacts trading centre.
 It also encourages film and television production and services and has promoted the activities of software and information-service and cultural-tourism organizations.

-By the end of 2019, Xicheng District has 23 public libraries with 2.472 million holdings.
-The amount of the collection of books has reached 2.346 million.
-There are 368 cultural relics under protection in Xicheng District, including 44 under state protection, 59 under city protection and 265 under district protection.
-During the whole year, 18756 cultural events have been held in Xicheng District.
+By the end of 2020, Xicheng District has 24 public libraries with 2.715 million holdings.
+The amount of the collection of books has reached 2.59 million.
+There are 189 cultural relics under protection in Xicheng District, including 44 under state protection, and 59 under city protection.
+During the whole year, 6282 cultural events have been held in Xicheng District.

 Sponsored by Xicheng District People’s Government of Beijing Municipality